 Debunked: Like any medium-sized city that has a tourism draw, there is crime present.
 However, the city and surrounding communities strive to make the city safe.
 And, those who live in guard-gated or gated communities (which are plentiful in Las Vegas) benefit from extra security and privacy provided by the communities.

 Pros and Cons of Living in Las Vegas: The Verdict?
 Not Even Close!

 Viva, Las Vegas!
 How could you ever think it’d be a close call?
 Las Vegas is a booming city that’s quickly emerging as a top-tier place to live in the country.

-1. Las Vegas Raiders football game at the new $1.8 billion stadium
+1. Attend a Las Vegas Raiders game at the new $1.8 billion stadoum

 2. Dinner on Top of the World - 160th floor fine dining at the Stratosphere Tower

 4. Watch NASCAR at the Las Vegas Motor Speedway